 Proposed Junction to the A338 Wessex Fields, Bournemouth

-- Improve traffic flows at Cooper Dean Roundabout, Chaseside Junction, and parts of Castle Lane East
+• Improve journey time reliability at the Cooper Dean Roundabout, Chaseside Junction, and parts of Castle Lane East;

-Since submitting the planning application in November 2017 the Council in its capacity as the applicant has positively addressed a number of issues and concerns raised by the Local Planning Authority and statutory consultees including Wessex Water, Natural England, Historic England and the Environment Agency.
+Since submitting the original planning application in December 2017, the Council in its capacity as the applicant has positively addressed a number of issues and concerns raised by the Local Planning Authority and statutory consultees including Wessex Water, Natural England, Historic England and the Environment Agency.

-Sustainable Travel: A major element of the scheme is to provide enhanced facilities for pedestrians, cyclists and bus users leading to more sustainable journeys in the area.
-The plans include new walking and cycling routes connecting Wessex Fields to the Stour Valley Way, as well as new pedestrian/ cycle links between Deansleigh Road and Riverside Avenue.
+Sustainable Travel: A major element of the scheme is to provide enhanced facilities for pedestrians, cyclists and bus users leading to more sustainable travel in the area.
+The plans include new walking and cycling routes connecting Wessex Fields to the Stour Valley Way, as well as new pedestrian and cycle links between Deansleigh Road and Riverside Avenue.

 Greenbelt: A Nature Reserve is proposed adjacent to the development site which will enable improved public access to the greenbelt.